Brazilian GP: Max Verstappen wins epic as Hamilton, Ferraris crash

 Sainz also made the most of the Safety Cars to leapfrog the rest of the midfield, crossing the line in fourth but finishing in the top three - although, cruelly after such a strong comeback drive, he didn't get to stand on the podium.

 Verstappen, meanwhile, took his third race win of 2019.
-A Max victory never seems to be drama-free, nor does the Brazilian GP.
+A Verstappen victory never seems to be drama-free, nor does the Brazilian GP.

 Hamilton vs Verstappen